M. J. Akbar: #MeToo controversy

 The controversy began when the journalist Priya Ramani writing an article at Vogue about sexual harassment in context of the 'Me Too' Movement in India.
 She had written a general article on attitude of male bosses and recalled her own experience and decided to include it.
 At first, no name was given.
 However, a year later, Ramani decided to name MJ Akbar as the person she was referring to through Twitter.
-Other female colleagues before and after tweet had also accused Akbar of sexual harassment.
+Other female colleagues before and after the tweet had also accused Akbar of sexual harassment.
 He was accused of sexual harassment also by UK-based journalist Ruth David, CNN scribe Majlie de Puy Kamp, Saba Naqvi, journalist and author Ghazala Wahab, journalist Sutapa Paul, and journalist Suparna Sharma, amongst others.

 On 14 October 2018, he made an official statement saying that he found the allegations against him as "wild and baseless" and that he planned to take legal recourse against the women who accused him.
 Akbar filed a criminal defamation case against Priya Ramani on 15 October 2018 with representation by Geeta Luthra.
 BBC reported Akbar's response, "In court, he denied the incident alleged by Ms Ramani - he said he had not asked her to meet him at his hotel, or that she called him from the hotel reception, or that he called her to his room."
 Regarding the accusations of other women, Akbar used Twitter to remark that such accusations were politically motivated.

 However, the accusations are by a multitude of women, across time and locations.
 As of 17 October, the count of accusations stood at 20: all of the women signed a petition to the court where Akbar's defamation case is to be heard, asking that they too, be heard.
 Following this, Akbar resigned from his post on 17 October 2018.

 In an op-ed in Washington Post on 2 November 2018, Pallavi Gogoi, the chief business editor for NPR in the United States, wrote of her rape by Akbar 23 years ago in a hotel room in Jaipur.
 Gogoi was the editor of the op-ed page of the Asian Age at that time.
 In response, Akbar has admitted to a past relationship with Gogoi, and said it was consensual.

 On 17 February 2021, he lost defamation case against journalist Priya Ramani who accused him of sexual harassment.
 The Delhi court said, "a woman has right to voice her grievance even after several years" on the judgement.
 MJ Akbar subsequently appealed to Delhi High Court.
 On 11 August 2021 the Delhi High Court issued a notice to journalist Priya Ramani based on the plea filed by MJ Akbar.